cern-it-efp/EOSC-Testsuite/docs/run.rst

     Specifies custom location of testsCatalog.yaml.
 If not used, default will be the 'configurations' folder.

 --no-terraform
-    Option to avoid terraform provisionment, only ansible-playbook bootstrapping.
+    Option to skip terraform provisionment, only ansible-playbook bootstrapping.
 To be used on providers that do not support terraform.

 --only-test
     Run without creating the infrastructure (VMs and cluster), only deploy tests.
 Not valid for the first run.

---retry
+.. --retry
+..
 In case of errors on the first run, use this option for retrying.
 This will make the test-suite try and reuse already provisioned infrastructure.
 Not valid for the first run, use only when VMs were provisioned but kubernetes bootstrapping failed.

 --destroy <cluster>
     No test suite run, only destroy provisioned infrastructure.
 Argument can be: